hzqst/metamod-fallguys/README.md

 //pEntity 's body will be changed to pEntity.pev.iuser1 when it's distance to player ranges from pEntity.pev.fuser1 to pEntity.pev.fuser2 units
 //pEntity 's body will be changed to pEntity.pev.iuser2 when it's distance to player ranges from pEntity.pev.fuser2 to pEntity.pev.fuser3 units
 //pEntity 's body will be changed to pEntity.pev.iuser3 when it's distance to player ranges from pEntity.pev.fuser3 to +inf units

+//body is calculated at runtime for each players separately.

 ```